Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Introduction

 \section{Introduction}

 Let $E$ be an elliptic curve over $\CC$ with complex multiplication by a maximal order $R$ in a quadratic imaginary field $K$.
-Then $E$ admits a model over $\overline{\QQ}$, it even admits one over $\QQ(j(E))$, which has degree $\#\Cl(R)$ over $\QQ$, and not over any sub-extension.
+Then $E$ admits a model over $\overline{\QQ}$.
+It even admits one over $\QQ(j(E))$, which has degree $\#\Cl(R)$ over $\QQ$, and not over any sub-extension.
 It may then be surprising that powers of CM elliptic curves may be defined over smaller fields than expected, sometimes even over $\QQ$.
-In \cite[Theorem~1.4]{FG} the authors show for instance that there are abelian surfaces defined over $\QQ$, $\overline{\QQ}$-isogenous to $E^2$, for exactly $18$ discriminants.
+In \cite[Theorem~1.1~and~1.2]{FG20} the authors show for instance that there are abelian surfaces defined over $\QQ$, $\overline{\QQ}$-isogenous to the square of a CM elliptic curve, for exactly $45$ discriminants even though there are only $13$ CM elliptic curves over $\QQ$.
+From this they deduce, \cite[Corollary 1.3]{FG20} that there are exactly $92$ $\Qbar$-endomorphism algebras of geometrically split abelian surfaces over $\QQ$.
 This study is motivated by the conjecture on the possible finiteness of the set of endomorphism rings of abelian varieties of a given dimension over a fixed degree extension field of $\QQ$.

 A weaker requirement is to ask for the field of moduli of a (polarized) abelian variety to be $\QQ$.
-In \cite{GHR} the authors give the finite list of indecomposable principally polarized abelian surfaces (also known as Jacobian of genus $2$ curves) with field of moduli $\QQ$ which are isomorphic to $E^2$. \\
+In \cite{GHR} the authors give the finite list of indecomposable principally polarized abelian surfaces (also known as Jacobian of genus $2$ curves) with field of moduli $\QQ$ which are isomorphic to $E^2$.